Space Goofs

 Space Goofs (Les Zinzins de l'Espace) is a French animated series that was produced by Gaumont Multimedia for its first season and Xilam for its second season, produced for France 3, and broadcast on that network from September 6, 1997 to May 12, 2006.
-It also debuted in the same year in Germany on ProSieben, and aired in Canada on Teletoon.
-In the UK, the first season premiered on Channel 4 in 1998 under the show's original title of Home to Rent and the second season premiered under the series' final name on Nicktoons UK on November 5, 2005 at 9:30am.
-Furthermore, it aired as part of the Fox Kids lineup on Fox in the United States.
+The first season was also on Fox Kids in the United States from 1997–2000, while the second season aired internationally.

-The series also served as the basis of an adventure game, developed by Xilam themselves and published by Ubisoft for Microsoft Windows and Sega Dreamcast called Stupid Invaders in 2000 – which was dedicated to its co-creator, Jean-Yves Raimbaud.
-In contrast to the original show, it featured plenty of toilet humor and slightly more adult content.
-It also was the first work produced by Xilam to be made for an older audience - the other being the adult animated movie, I Lost My Body.
+The series also served as the basis of an adventure game, developed by Xilam themselves and published by Ubisoft for Windows and Dreamcast called Stupid Invaders in 2000 – which was dedicated to its co-creator, Jean-Yves Raimbaud.
+In contrast to the original show, it featured plenty of toilet humor and slightly more crude, adult content.
+It also was the first work produced by Xilam to be made for an older audience – the others being the adult animated movies I Lost My Body and Kaena: The Prophecy, and the adult animated series Mr. Baby and Twilight of the Gods.

 Plot

-Five extraterrestrials from the fictitious planet Zigma B, Candy H. Caramella, Etno Polino, Bud Budiovitch, Gorgious Klatoo and Stereo Monovici go on a picnic together in space.
+Five extraterrestrials from the fictitious planet Zigma B, Candy H. Caramella, Etno Polino, Bud Budiovitch, Gorgious Klatoo and Stereo Monovici, go on a picnic together in space.
 However, their spaceship crashes into an asteroid, and they fall to planet Earth.
 They realize that if any human finds out that they are aliens, they could be captured and experimented on by scientists, so they take shelter in the attic of a house that is up for rent.

 The aliens have two goals: return to their home planet, and chase away anybody who tries to establish themselves in the house.
 To remain unknown from humans, the aliens use a device called the SMTV that lets them transform into almost any entity of their choosing, but always cycles through three other unrelated transformations (as a running gag) when used.

-In the second season, Stereo is now no longer part of the main cast, with said character only being bought back for one episode.
+In the second season, Stereo is now no longer part of the main cast, with said character only being bought back for two episodes.
 An explanation was provided where Stereo has somehow managed to get back to Zigma B, so Candy, Etno, Bud and Gorgious continue to find a way back home.